llvm/llvm-zorg/premerge/premerge-advisor.md

 In order to ensure that main is not broken by new patches, we need to ensure that every commit is tested directly on top of `main` before landing.
-This is not feasible given LLVM's current processes where pushing directly to main is a critical component of several developer's workflows.
-We would also need to reduce the risk of "mid-air collisions", patches that pass premerge testing, but fail on `main` when landed due to the patch in its original state not being compatible with the new state of main.
+This is not feasible given the presence of "mid-air collisions", patches that pass premerge testing, but fail on `main` when landed due to the patch in its original state not being compatible with the new state of main.
 This would most likely involve merge queues which would introduce new CI load and are also not compatible with LLVM's existing practices.

 Doing an initial effort for deflaking tests is also not scalable from an engineering effort perspective.
 While we might be able to deflake existing